 AI doesn’t always mean the use of robotics in a small business, it could be the simple integration of an autonomous platform such as a CRM system or a chatbot.
-AI assistants and IoT devices should be on the radar for small businesses too, particularly when optimising content.
+AI assistants and IoT business solutions should be on the radar for small businesses too, particularly when optimising content.

 They will alter the way that users find their content, providing a unique opportunity for small businesses to get ahead of the game by optimising their content for voice search.
 Adapting content can help a smaller business become more visible to their customer online.